chhavi-rana/chhavi-rana/README.md

 🎓 &nbsp;I'm currently studying Computer Science and Engineering at Indian Institute of Information Technology, Senapati.

 💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, NodeJS and ExpressJS.
-Currently exploring ML.

 🌱 &nbsp;I'm on track for learning more about computer fundamentals, Systems Design, and Algorithms.